July 9, 2019 • Travel Ideas, Trip Reports

 Yellow-crowned Night Herons perch in trees and feed predominantly on crabs and other crustaceans.

 A canopy walk in the rainforest of the Osa Peninsula. © Brian Hutchinson

 A canopy walk on the Osa Peninsula lets you experience the rainforest from a different perspective.

 A spider monkey mother and baby on the Osa Peninsula. © Brian Hutchinson

 Keep an eye out for spider monkeys carrying precious cargo.
 During our expedition we have a good chance to see all four primate species that call Costa Rica home.

 Watching hatchling sea turtles crawl to sea. © Brian Hutchinson

 On our expedition, you’ll have the chance to watch newly hatched olive ridley sea turtles make their way to the ocean.

 Join us to experience the natural beauty and wonder of Costa Rica.
-From lush rainforests, to active volcanoes and a stunning shoreline, this trip offers something for everyone.
+From lush rainforests, to active volcanoes and a stunning shoreline, our Costa Rica eco tours offer something for everyone.